mathpn/fraud-o-meter/README.md

 ## Dataset

 The dataset comes from the [IEEE-CIS Fraud Detection](https://www.kaggle.com/competitions/ieee-fraud-detection/) Kaggle competition.
 This dataset contains many missing values, therefore we must either impute missing values or use a model that can handle them intervally.
-Here, the latter was chosen since the best performing model (in my training) was a XGBoost classifier.
+Here, the latter was chosen since the best performing model (in my training) was a LightGBM classifier.

 ## EDA and training